threathunters-io/laurel/man/laurel.8.md

   debugging purposes.
 - `max-age`: Number of seconds after which the state file is considered stale.
 Default: 60
+- `write-state-period`: How often the state file is written to the filesystem, in seconds.
+Default: unset

 ## `[transform]` section